-Our rapidly evolving field demands resilient, adaptable, and forward-thinking practitioners.
-Academic institutions must stay at the forefront by updating curricula, integrating cutting-edge tools, and providing a comprehensive understanding of the discipline's history.
-Failure to keep pace risks perpetuating outdated practices and limiting the impact of future professionals.
-In November 2024, OCADU's Strategic Foresight & Innovation program explored the evolution and future of foresight at the Dubai Future Forum's Learnings Day.
+The field of Foresight is rapidly evolving, and as such, demands resilient, adaptable, and forward-thinking practitioners.
+Academic institutions, in response to the evolving nature of this field, must be able to stay at the forefront of Foresight by updating curricula, integrating cutting-edge tools, and providing a comprehensive understanding of the discipline's history.
+Failure to keep pace and provide up-to-date curricula risks perpetuating outdated practices and limiting the impact of future professionals.

+In November 2024, OCADU's Strategic Foresight & Innovation program explored the evolution and potential futures of foresight at the Dubai Future Forum's Learnings Day.
 Our interactive 'World Café' brought together international foresight practitioners to discuss: